Financial Lessons for Young Adults | WaterStone Bank

-When your teen leaves the nest and heads to college, they are embarking on an exciting, independent next chapter in life.
+When your young adult leaves the nest and heads to college, they are embarking on an exciting, independent next chapter in life.
 But are they ready to face a new financial reality after unpacking the dorm room and exploring campus?

-As your child prepares for college, consider the financial lessons you want to impart before they strike out on their own.
-By stating important conversations about money now, you can be confident your child is equipped to make sound financial decisions that lead to a lifetime of success and prosperity.
+As your young adult prepares for college, consider the financial lessons you want to impart before they strike out on their own.
+By starting important conversations about money now, you can be confident your young adult is equipped to make sound financial decisions leading to a lifetime of success and prosperity.

 Consider talking through these topics with your teen before they head to campus:

-• Budgeting basics.
+1. Budgeting basics.
 Hopefully, your teen has watched as you’ve modeled good financial behaviors over the years, including keeping a budget to track expenses.
-A basic spreadsheet can go a long way in helping teens keep track of fixed costs, like rent, and variable costs, like food and shopping.
+A basic spreadsheet can go a long way in helping young adults keep track of fixed costs, like rent, and variable costs, like food and shopping.

-• Saving for a rainy day and other big-ticket expenses.
-If your teen is working while in school, it may be tempting to pocket extra cash for a dinner out or a shopping trip.
+2. Saving for a rainy day and other big-ticket expenses.
+If your child works while in school, it may be tempting to pocket extra cash for dinner or a shopping trip.
 While there’s nothing wrong with the occasional treat, remind your child about the importance of establishing an emergency savings fund for big-ticket items like a new laptop or a spring break trip that won’t be paid for by mom and dad.

-• The long-term impact of student loans.
+4. The long-term impact of student loans.
 Sit down with your teen and walk through the different options available for financing their education.
 Include them in the FAFSA process; fill out the forms together, and calculate what their loan payments could be after graduation.
-A school that requires a six-figure loan to cover tuition could translate into mortgage-size monthly loan repayments after your child graduates.
+A school that requires a six-figure loan to cover tuition could translate into mortgage-size monthly loan repayments after graduation.
 Help your teen decide on a school that fits both their educational and financial goals.

 You May Also Like